an Issues Forum

 attacks - stick to issues.
 If started as part of E-Democracy.Org, you

-simply need to adapt our charter
+simply need to adapt our start a forum

-template to your community which
+templates to your community which

 builds upon our well crafted and effective rules.